netsider/facemash-clone/README.md

 <br><strong>Recent Changes (All Versions):</strong><br>
 • Make both Bootstrap and Foundation responsive/mobile versions of one/more of these.<br>
 • Make strict version of one/more of these?. <br>
-• See if I can understand TS version Randy made. <br>
+• See how TS version Randy made is any different than regular. <br>
 • Move/other-versions to own repos?<br>

 <br><strong>Recent Changes (NodeJS API version):</strong><br>